aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 Configure this to your app's needs, such as the `dest`, `disable`, `register`, and `skipWaiting` properties.
 Refer to the [next-pwa documentation](https://github.com/shadowwalker/next-pwa).

-### Adding the manifest.json
+### Creating the manifest.json

-Then, add the PWA manifest to your `public/manifest.json` file:
+The next step is to create the PWA manifest to in a `public/manifest.json` file:

 ```json
 {